chrismdp/cardpirates/rules/index.md

 ![setup-seas](../assets/setup-seas.png)

+If there are only two players, each player takes two cards to leave four open areas of the map.
 The gaps in the map are *storms* (see above) and cannot be navigated without stopping and placing a card down.

 ## Variant: Burying treasure